What is Workforce Optimization (WFO)?

-Supervisors, similar to live agents, need the right tools to evaluate different scenarios and team members to give the proper feedback.
-Multi-channel evaluations, real-time agent desktop monitoring, and automated scoring selection cover these needs.
+Contact center supervisors, similar to live agents, need the right tools to evaluate different scenarios and team members to give the proper feedback.
+Multichannel evaluations, real-time agent desktop monitoring, and automated scoring selection cover these needs.
 Learn more

-Another reason is the ability to record more than just the call itself.
-Interactions such as what channels of communication they had before and after the call, how long they were on the call and if their issue was ever resolved.
-This accomplishes a better overall experience in the long-term.
+Another reason for workforce optimization is the ability to record more than just the call itself.
+Interaction details might include what channels of communication they had before and after the call, how long they were on the call, and if their issue was resolved.
+This accomplishes a better overall experience in the long term.
+Learn more

 Having the right balance between customer satisfaction and contact center efficiency is always going to be a challenge.
-This is where Workforce Management (WFM) helps achieve that balance with the right number of agents that qualify with the right skills being available.
-This is possible through the use of forecasting, scheduling, adherence, intraday, portal, mobile, and CRM.
+This is where Workforce Management (WFM) helps achieve that balance, with the right number of agents that qualify with the right skills being available.
+This is possible through forecasting, scheduling, adherence, intraday, portal, mobile, and CRM.
 Learn more

 Being able to measure interactions with analytical reports that have relevant metrics is just as important as the recording itself.
-Interaction Analytics provides data for both voice and digital channels along with insight on where breakdowns happen, how to avoid them, and where to improve.
-Examples of some of the data includes speech and text analysis, automatic topic identification, root case analysis, queries analysis, and automated quality management.
+Interaction analytics provides data for both voice and digital channels, along with insight on where breakdowns happen, how to avoid them, and where to improve.
+Examples include speech and text analysis, automatic topic identification, root case analysis, query analysis, and automated quality management.
 Learn more

-Overlapping with Quality Management, Performance Management works towards goal alignment, transparency, collaboration within a call center and its teams.
-Role-based dashboards, real-time data, automated alerts, customizable KPIs and metrics, and wallboards are the main features for this.
+Overlapping with quality management, performance management works towards goal alignment, transparency, and collaboration within a call center and its teams.
+Role-based dashboards, real-time data, automated alerts, customizable KPIs and metrics, and wallboards are some of the main features.
+Learn more

-Having a great CRM is only part of this process.
-Having it seamlessly integrate with a call center’s existing software is another major part of the process of leveraging your company’s existing investments into future investments.
-Larger CRM companies such as Salesforce, Oracle, Microsoft, and Zendesk are usually a sure bet to offer pre-built integrations while some CRMs even allow for customizations such as a rich framework for REST APIs, reference UIs, and additional tools.
+Having a great CRM is only part of the process.
+Seamless integration with a call center’s existing software is another major part of the process of leveraging your company’s existing investments.
+Larger CRM vendors such as Salesforce, Oracle, Microsoft, and Zendesk are usually a sure bet to offer pre-built integrations, while some providers even allow for customizations such as a rich framework for REST API, reference UI, and additional tools.
 Learn more

-Now that you know why you need Workforce Optimization, check out The Benefits of Workforce Management.
+Now that you know why you need Workforce Optimization, learn more about The Benefits of Workforce Management.